Winnie Bamara

-Winnie Bamara (born 1939 or 1940; year of death unknown) was the first Indigenous Australian woman artist to paint in a European realist style.
+Winnie Bamara (born 1939 or 1940; – 1987) was the first Indigenous Australian woman artist to paint in a European realist style.
 Her ability to paint scenes accurately and solely from memory attracted wide attention in the 1950s.
 She was hailed as a "female Albert Namatjira".

 Early life

 Winnie Bamara was born in 1939 or 1940 in the South Australian Nullarbor Station near Ooldea on the East-West line.
 When she was seven, she was taken to the Plymouth Brethren Umeewarra Aborigines' Mission Station near Port Augusta's main street.
 She remembered suffering from painful "sand" in her eyes (trachoma, in fact), for treatment of which Winnie spent three months in the Adelaide Children's Hospital and there also fell victim to polio, but this was not noticed until after she had returned to the mission station.
 Polio affected Winnie's left arm which was thinner than the right.
 Later, she also suffered from diabetes.